tldr-pages/tldr/pages/common/git-mktree.md

 `git mktree --missing`

-- Read the NUL-terminated output of the tree-object:
+- Read the NUL terminated output of the tree object:

 `git mktree -z`